 General measures that hospital staff members use to help prevent hospital-acquired infections include the following:

-To prevent development of resistant bacteria, many hospitals have programs to limit the use of antibiotics.
+To prevent development of resistant bacteria, many hospitals have programs to limit the use of antibiotics so that only people with proven infections receive them.
+Also, many hospitals limit the use of the newest and most powerful antibiotics to prevent resistance from developing.